honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 The hard part is the fact you cannot hire a PR agency to improve your public image.
 It could very easily just become a part of the same problem.

-Software engineers, especially in the Czech Republic, are extremely allergic to pretending.
+Software engineers, especially in the Czech Republic, do not like pretending when it comes to presenting the company in terms of a job offer.

 To give the best impression, you need to align what you are and what you do with what you say, as much as possible.

 ### Be Cool

 One way to improve the image is to change the company to genuinely become better and more flexible.
 Obviously, that can be very hard.
 Ask Microsoft about how hard it is.

-> Hi boss, Honza and Riki told us to tear down all the shiny office buildings we've been building for several years and to stop using open spaces.
+> Hi boss, Honza told us to tear down all the shiny office buildings we've been building for several years and to stop using open spaces.
 What do you think?

 ### Own Cool